Is NAET the answer for those of us suffering from allergies?

-If you’ve read my “about” page, you know that allergies forced me to stop working with animals.
+If you’ve read my “about” blurb, you know that allergies forced me to stop working with animals.
 But I am allergic to a lot of things, not only animals.
-I react badly to things like Neosporin, calendula, scented candles, latex, gasoline, mold, cleaning liquids, detergents, etc. I also have seasonal allergies and food allergies that are constantly getting worse, and about a year ago, I happened to mention to my chiropractor that I could no longer eat anything containing soy in any form, and she said that she knew of an acupuncturist in our area who had successfully treated a few of her other patients for their soy allergies, and they were now able to eat it.
+I react badly to things like Neosporin, calendula, scented candles, gasoline, cleaning liquids, detergents, etc. I also have seasonal allergies and food allergies that are constantly getting worse, and about a year ago, I happened to mention to my chiropractor that I could no longer eat anything containing soy in any form, and she said that she knew of an acupuncturist in our area who had successfully treated a few of her other patients for their soy allergies, and they were now able to eat it.

 I was skeptical at first.
 I had never ever heard that you can eliminate allergies.
-I had tried all the allergy medications on the market, but the side effects were worse than my allergies, so I stopped taking them and just suffered through spring, avoided all the foods I reacted to, and had to decline dinner/party invites from friends with pets.
-My (Western) doctors were no help – all they could offer were the medications.
+I had tried all the allergy medications on the market, but the side effects were worse than my allergies, so I stopped taking them and just suffered through spring, avoided all the foods I reacted to, and had to decline invites from friends with pets.
+My (Western) doctors were no help – all they could offer were medications.

 What Is NAET?

-NAET stands for Nambudripad’s Allergy Elimination Technique and was invented by Dr. Devi Nambudripad (MD, D.C., L.Ac., Ph.D.).
+NAET stands for Nambudripad’s Allergy Elimination Technique and was invented by Dr. Devi Nambudripad <MD, D.C., L.Ac., Ph.D.).
 She herself had suffered from allergies her entire life, and came up with this way of eliminating them by combining techniques from Oriental and allopathic (Western) medicine, chiropractic, kinesiology, acupuncture, acupressure and nutrition.

 Can It Help Animals Too?